typst/packages/packages/preview/marginalia/0.1.0/lib.typ

 /// - top (length): Top margin.
 /// - bottom (length): Bottom margin.
 ///
-///     These are not used for any of the Marginalia-functionality, they are only used when passed to @@page_setup().
+///     These are not used for any of the Marginalia-functionality, they are only used when passed to @@page-setup().
 /// - book (boolean): If ```typc true```, will use inside/outside margins, alternating on each page.
 If ```typc false```, will use left/right margins with all pages the same.
-/// - flush_numbers (boolean): Disallow note icons hanging into the whitespace.
+/// - flush-numbers (boolean): Disallow note icons hanging into the whitespace.
 /// - numbering (str, function): Function or `numbering`-string to generate the note markers from the `notecounter`.
 #let configure(
   inner: (far: 5mm, width: 15mm, sep: 5mm),